 Even if you are bad, I won’t punish you. (“seas” is Present Subjunctive)

 Iríamos a la playa aunque hiciera frío.

 We’d go to the beach even if it was cold. (“hiciera” is Imperfect Subjunctive)

-Any time we want to translate “although” or “even if” to Spanish, we can rest assured that the word “aunque” fits, and we just need to consider whether the next verb in the sentence should be expressed in Indicative or Subjunctive Mood.
+Any time we want to translate “although” or “even if” to Spanish, we can use the word “aunque”.
+Then we just need to consider if the next verb in the sentence should be expressed in Indicative or Subjunctive Mood.

 Take this short Quiz to test your knowledge about Spanish word “aunque”!: